Villawood’s sustainability imperative is evident in its award-winning innovation and coal-face delivery of renewable and bill-saving services.

 Villawood supports government initiatives that help to secure water supplies in years to come.

-Supporting charities is integral to the Villawood spirit and each year dozens of organisations, sports clubs, neighbourhood and community groups are recipients of assistance, ranging from financial grants through to good old fashioned elbow grease.
+Supporting charities is integral to the Villawood spirit.
+Each year, the Villawood Foundation helps dozens of organisations, sports clubs, neighbourhood and community groups with assistance ranging from financial grants through to good old fashioned elbow grease.

-Villawood works with a range of organisations across Melbourne, Geelong, Bendigo, Ballarat, Warrnambool, NSW and Queensland, from actively seeking community groups that may not have the profile to attract larger sponsors through to its flagship philanthropic initiative, the Royal Children’s Hospital Good Friday Appeal Charity Home Auction, which this year realised $790,500.
+Villawood works with numerous bodies across Victoria, South Australia and Queensland.
+This work ranges from actively seeking out community groups lacking the profile to attract larger sponsors through to its flagship philanthropic initiative, Melbourne’s Royal Children’s Hospital Good Friday Appeal Charity Home Auction, which this year realised $1,010,000.

 We also work with Henley’s Queensland arm, Plantation Homes, to deliver the Mater House for Life charity auction.
-The first of these raised nearly $1 million for premature and critically ill babies.
+The latest of these raised a record $1,489,000 for premature and critically ill babies.

 Villawood’s philosophy is to make buying a home accessible to families and First Home Buyers.
 Every family is different, so we offer a range of lot sizes and mixed density in all developments to improve affordability and cater to all demographics and budgets.
 We also work closely with our builder partners to offer the most cost-effective build solutions and improve affordability.